alecmuffett/ready-made-twitter-searches/raw-searches.md

 OR "warrantproof"
 OR (
     (
         "algorithm"
         OR "algorithms"
         OR "e2e"
         OR "end to end"
         OR "facebook"
         OR "instagram"
         OR "law enforcement"
         OR "messenger"
         OR "nspcc"
         OR "unregulated"
         OR "whatsapp"
+        OR "bout en bout"
         )
     AND (
+        "chiffre"
+        OR "chiffrement"
+        OR "cryptage"
-	"encrypt"
+        OR "encrypt"
         OR "encrypted"
         OR "encryption"
         OR "encryptions"
         )
     )

 # age verification discussion